FTSE Russell to drop eight Chinese firms after U.S. blacklisting

 FTSE Russell spokesman Tim Benedict said the company was aware of those additions, adding, “We will evaluate those in due course.”

-Reporting by Ross Kerber in Boston and by Alexandra Alper in Washington; Additional reporting by Brenda Goh, Winni Zhou and Andrew Galbraith in Shanghai; Editing by Daniel Wallis and Clarence Fernandez
+Reporting by Ross Kerber in Boston and by Alexandra Alper in Washington; Additional reporting by Brenda Goh, Winni Zhou and Andrew Galbraith in Shanghai and John McCrank in New York; Editing by Megan Davies, Daniel Wallis and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.